-Pet hospice is a very specialized service for terminally ill pets that focuses on comfort, not a cure.
-Our goal for pet hospice patients is to prolong a pet’s quality of life as much as is possible while providing emotional support for the entire family.
-For more information about pet hospice services, please see our free downloadable guide to pet hospice care.
+Comfort Care is a specialized service for terminally ill pets that focuses on comfort, not a cure.
+Our goal for comfort care patients is to prolong a pet’s quality of life as much as is possible while providing emotional support for the entire family.
+For more information about comfort care services, please see our free downloadable guide to pet comfort care.

 Where is your service area?

-Paws into Grace provides in home pet hospice and euthanasia appointments for dogs and cats in San Diego, Riverside and Orange Counties.
+Paws into Grace provides in-home pet end-of-life appointments for dogs and cats in San Diego, Riverside, San Bernardino and Orange Counties.
 We offer quality of life, comfort care and euthanasia appointments in this areas, as well as cremation.

 How far in advance do I need to call?
 Can you come today?

-Paws into Grace offers home pet hospice and euthanasia appointments seven days a week including evenings.
+Paws into Grace offers in-home end-of-life appointments seven days a week including evenings.
 We encourage 24 hours’ notice, if possible, but we are often available for same day appointments and do not charge additional fees for last minute appointments.
 You can call us at (619) 977-6698 any time to discuss availability.

 How much does it cost?

-Fees for our various hospice and euthanasia related services can be found on our Services page.
+Fees for our various comfort care, end-of-life and cremation services can be found on our Services page.
 Aftercare/cremation fees vary depending on the services selected and the weight of the pet.
 Please call us at (619) 977-6698 for more information.